Curriculum

 Music

-Designed for students who have previous experience playing violin, viola, cello, string bass, guitar or piano.
+The Meadows String Ensemble is a year-long course offered to allow students to perform in an advanced-level string orchestra.
+Designed for students who have previous experience playing violin, viola, cello, string bass, guitar, or piano.
 The course includes the development of skills necessary to become independent as a musician and continue developing a life-long interest in music performance.
-Students will be introduced to classical music as well as other popular styles with a variety of performing experiences throughout the school year.
+Students are introduced to classical music as well as other popular styles with a variety of performing experiences throughout the school year.

 Topics covered: